ash02git/InventorySetupInUnity/README.md

+**FOR THE REVIEWER:- PLS CHECKOUT 'Corrections' branch for the code base with corrections implemented from previous review. **
+**FOR THE REVIEWER:- PLS CHECKOUT 'Corrections' branch for the code base with corrections implemented from previous review. **

 This Project is done as part of an Outscal assessment test.
 It is a Shop and Inventory Setup done in Unity.